 Don’t forget to start every run with a good, dynamic warm up.
 Follow along with Coach Holly for a seven-minute running warm up you can use before every run:

-Follow this weekly plan to get on your way towards fulfilling your potential as a strong runner and reach your fitness goals.
+Follow this gym workout plan for beginners to get on your way towards fulfilling your potential as a strong runner and reach your fitness goals.
 Finally, don’t forget to download our new mobile app for access to coaching advice, daily video workouts, injury prevention tips, and complete training programs that will help motivate and inspire your training program!